thematters/matters-email/README.md

-# Matter i18n Email Templates
+# Matters Localizable Email Templates

 MJML itself does not support i18n feature.
 This build flow will pipe MJML output html files to `gulp-html-i18n` to support localization.